manas15/game-theory-with-ai/README.md

 ## Features

-- **Agent Strategies:** Includes classic strategies like Always Cooperate, Always Defect, Tit-for-Tat, Grudger, Detective, Simpleton, Random, and Copykitten.
+- **Agent Strategies:** Includes classic and modern strategies like Always Trust, Always Cheat, Tit-for-Tat, Grudger, Detective, Simpleton, Random, and Copykitten.
 - **Tournament Simulation:** All agents play matches against each other in each generation.
 - **Evolution:** The worst-performing agents are eliminated, and the best are cloned for the next generation.
 - **GUI Visualization:**
-  - Shows a 2x2 payoff matrix for each match.
+  - Shows a 2x2 payoff matrix for each match, using clear labels: "TRUST" and "CHEAT".
   - Displays the current agents and their strategies.
   - Animates through all matches and rounds.
   - Controls for Pause, Resume, Step Forward, and Step Backward.